offsideswap/Moonmage/.github/ISSUE_TEMPLATE/rfc_template.md

 - Adding/removing/changing events
 - Adding/removing/changing storage variables

-Equations in LaTex format where applicable are appreciated, using variables defined in the Beanstalk Whitepaper.
+Equations in LaTex format where applicable are appreciated, using variables defined in the Moonmage Whitepaper.

 ## Execution